Moselle to Mozart Cycling Holiday

 – Chocolate box medieval villages and winding wooded valleys

-– The renowned cycling treat that is the Danube cycle path
+– The renowned cycling treat of the Danube cycle path

 Duration 15 nights / 14 days (13 days cycling plus 1 rest day in Rothenburg)